graflukas138/thewitcher/README.md

 ## Palettes

-`theWitcher` provides 30 different palettes.
+`thewitcher` provides 30 different palettes.
 An overview can be viewed with the `witcher_colors()` function:

 ``` r